My daily writing practice how has empowered me to change my morning routine

 In How to do the Work, Dr LePera takes readers through a number of approaches to move from the subconscious mind into the conscious mind.
 As someone who recognises that I spend a lot of time in fight-or-flight mode, I appreciate how transparent Dr LePera is with her work.
 Healing takes time.
 Moving from auto-pilot to consciousness takes time.

-One of the key teachings in the book is to make small daily promises to yourself that you can keep as a way of building self-trust over time.
+One of the key teachings in the book is to make small daily promises to yourself.
+Promises you can keep as a way of building self-trust over time.
 Dr LePera is an advocate for future-self journaling and after downloading five basic prompts from her website, this became an achievable way for me to build a daily writing practice.
 Armed with the prompts, I knew I could spare five to 10 minutes each day to write.
 What I could not predict was the difference writing each day would make in my life and the ripple effect this would create.
 I only had one rule: not to skip two days in a row if I missed one day of writing.
 After all, I am not perfect.

 How daily writing has increased my awareness levels

 I can’t overstate how beneficial it is to spend 10 minutes, first-thing in the morning, before work, emptying my mind.
 My approach changes each day.
-Some mornings, I feel content sticking with simple prompts while other days, I allow my thoughts to flow onto the page in their scattered state.
+Some mornings, I feel content sticking with simple prompts.
+Other days, I allow my thoughts to flow onto the page in their scattered state.
 Personally, I prefer handwriting to typing because I feel like this allows me to better connect with the words on the page.
 Also, as more of an anxious person, handwriting helps to slow my thoughts whereas typing seems to feed the over-stimulated beast within.

 Each Friday afternoon, I reflect on my writing for the week and more often than not, I am able to pick out patterns.
 The situations that typically result in certain moods or ways of being.
 I am also careful not to censor myself when writing.
 If I feel depressed, I let that flow on the page.
 If I feel joy, I let that flow.
 I don’t judge myself.
 Each mood is okay.
 It’s about being present and having the guts to ask yourself why you are feeling a certain way and then once you have the awareness, to act accordingly.